VictorMaluki21/VictorMaluki21/README.md

 - 📫 How to reach me (victormaluki27@gmail.com)
 - 😄 Pronouns: He
 - ⚡ Fun fact: The only time you clean your skeleton, is when you brush your teeth .!
-- The project above is made by me while pursuing a Responsive Web Design Certification from FreeCodeCamp.
+- The projects above is made by me while pursuing a Responsive Web Design Certification from FreeCodeCamp.

 <!---
 VictorMaluki21/VictorMaluki21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.